U.S. Army Europe tests asymptomatic staff members to promote safety, readiness

-WIESBADEN, Germany - A medical professional from the Wiesbaden Army Health Clinic administers a COVID-19 test to a Soldier June 30 at the Mission Command Center at U.S. Army Garrison Wiesbaden.
-The tests were given to a sample population of about 50 people with no coronavirus symptoms that day as part of a surveillance testing program to ensure a safe work environment and promote readiness.
+WIESBADEN, Germany – About 50 Mission Command Center personnel with no symptoms were tested for COVID-19 June 30 as part of a surveillance testing program to ensure a safe work environment and promote readiness at U.S. Army Garrison Wiesbaden.

+Testing a sample population helps U.S. Army Europe maintain readiness while giving people who work in the building peace of mind so they know they’re not coming to work where someone is sick, said Maj.
+Joel Osterhout, public health nurse at the Wiesbaden Army Health Clinic.

+“We’re here to make sure the population is safe and healthy and mission ready, and we want to make sure that we don’t have COVID spreading here,” he said.

 |Date Taken: